Joe Eppele

-Joseph Eppele (born August 12, 1987) is a former Canadian football offensive lineman.
-He was drafted second overall by the Toronto Argonauts in the 2010 CFL Draft, being the first offensive lineman taken while being ranked fifth overall by the CFL's Amateur Scouting Bureau.
+Joseph Eppele (born August 12, 1987) is a Canadian former professional football offensive lineman.
+He was drafted second overall by the Toronto Argonauts in the 2010 CFL draft, being the first offensive lineman taken while being ranked fifth overall by the CFL's Amateur Scouting Bureau.
 He played college football for the Washington State Cougars.

 College career

-Washington State University

 Eppele attended Washington State University where he played college football for the Washington State Cougars from 2006-2009.